 We provide various financial supports, including loans to franchisees and financing under factoring arrangements to regional dealers, so as to attract franchisees and sustain the effective and stable development of our store network.
 The franchisees and regional dealers typically use the proceeds from sales of our products to repay the outstanding loans and factoring amounts from us.
 Therefore, if a franchised store experiences poor performance, it may fail to repay part or all of such outstanding amounts and procurements from us.
-If a large number of franchised stores and regional dealers, including procurement and loans, may also increase.
+If a large number of franchised stores and regional dealers experience such poor performance at the same time, our credit risks may increase and the outstanding amounts due from franchisees and regional dealers, including procurement and loans, may also increase.
 For more details about our franchise arrangements with franchisees, see "Business."
 The ability of the franchised stores to profit will continue to have an impact on our revenue.